 4. What it feels like to be going there.
-People want to be in on fun – and they want to be fulfilled.
-No one wants to be left out of excitement.
+People want to be in on the fun – and they want to be fulfilled.
+No one wants to be left out of the excitement.
 To get people behind your vision, you need to communicate to people how fulfilling it will be to join God in what he’s doing through your church.
 People are looking for significance.
-You’ve got to let people know they’ll find significance by investing their lives in seeing God’s kingdom expand.
+You’ve got to let people know they’ll find significance by investing their lives in seeing God’s Kingdom expand.

 5. What people can do.
-As a part of vision-casting you need to help individuals in your church see what they can do.
+As a part of vision-casting, you need to help individuals in your church see what they can do.
 Everybody will need to play his or her part in realizing the vision of the church.
 You’ll need to give your congregation practical and immediate parts they can play in the process.
-You’ve got to help them see that their individual ministry contributes the progress of the whole.
+You’ve got to help them see that their individual ministry contributes to the progress of the whole.
 A good leader does that.

 6. How you’re going to do it.
 Share with your congregation how you’re going to move forward.
 Be specific.
 As soon as you share your vision for your church, people will want to know how you’re going to do it.
 Let them in on the strategy.
 It’s going to help the vision become more reachable in the minds of your congregation.